gilatoes/personalize-optiga-trust-x/README.md

 * Windows 7 and above.
 Note: Windows XP not supported.

 Download and run the installer [Msys2 "i686" for 32-bit Windows](https://www.msys2.org/)
+*Note: Even for a 64-bit system, it is recommended to get the 32-bit installer for a better user experience.*

 MSYS2 is based on Cygwin (POSIX compatibility layer) which enables Linux tools and software to be executed in Windows environment.